PHOENIXcenter/deeprtalign/README.md

                            the feature extraction method, support Dinosaur,
                            XICFinder, OpenMS, MaxQuant and any other text list containing m/z, charge, RT and Intensity information
    --file_dir FILE_DIR, -f FILE_DIR
-                           the data folder
-   --sample_file SAMPLE_FILE, -s SAMPLE_FILE
+                           the data folder containing feature lists --sample_file SAMPLE_FILE, -s SAMPLE_FILE
                            the sample file
    ```

-      As an example, to handle the Dinosaur test data in example_files folder, you can create a new folder and put the file_dir (containing result files from feature extraction tool ) and sample_file in, switch the working directory to this folder, then use command `deeprtalign -m Dinosaur -f file_dir -s sample_file.xlsx ` .
+      As an example, to handle the Dinosaur test data in example_files folder, you can **create a new folder** and put the file_dir (containing feature lists from feature extraction tool) and sample_file.xlsx in, **switch the working directory to this folder**, then use command `deeprtalign -m Dinosaur -f file_dir -s sample_file.xlsx ` .
 On a normal computer, this will take about 30 minutes.
 We strongly recommend users to use the `-pn` parameter according to the CPU core numbers.
 This will make it run much faster.

       If you choose TXT method (txt file separated by '\t') or CSV method (txt file separated by ','), you must provide optional arguments `--mz_col` `--charge_col` `--rt_col` `--intensity_col`.